 We’re showing a multi-part series on how CIVIL DISOBEDIENCE has been the main catalyst that has overcome oppression in the U.S.

 We’re showing this because we still have some MAJOR work do.
-Yes, slavery and segregation are legally over, but there’s still Police Brutality and the root cause of all oppression — the “keep-away of wealth” — to overcome.
+Yes, slavery and segregation are legally over, but there’s still Police Brutality and the root cause of all oppression — the “keep-away of monetary wealth” — to overcome.
 Reparations are the main solution to this.

 History has shown this time-and-time again.

 Many of the clips in this series are originally from 1986’s “Eyes on the Prize”, which highlights the Civil Rights Movement of the 1950s and 60s.
-This movement allowed us to eat at lunch counters, mingle together, etc without any laws being broken.
+This movement allowed us to eat at lunch counters, mingle together, and more without any laws being broken.
 The movement became effective solely because of non-violent civil disobedience!

 It’s easy to see this now, but America has been segregated much longer than integrated.
 There’s still much work that needs to be done if we’re going to have true “equity” in our land.

-In all, Civil disobedience has been the real catalyst for change, and this video series reminds us how effective it can be.
+In all, Civil disobedience has been the catalyst for real change, and this video series reminds us how effective it can be.